 Helpful Resources and Links

 Why We Changed Our Model of the "8 Essential Elements of PBL.
 This is an article by BIE that explains the 8 most important elements (see image below) when creating a Project-Based Learning assignment.

 PBL is Making Headway in Higher Education by Scott Wurdinger (2016).This article is on the BIE blog page and focuses on project-based learning in higher education.

 Project Based Learning in Higher Education.
 This an article from Sam Houston State University and focuses on the college experience and project-based learning.

 Here is an example of a group of students doing a project in the course Psychology 173: Environmental Psychology (A DISCOVERe tablet course).
 For this project, students assigned themselves to one of seven projects related to human behavior and the environment.
 In one group, four students and their instructor met with the director of the Fresno Chaffee Zoo to discuss conducting a survey to look at the views that people have of zoos and the roles that zoos play in a community.
 The survey also asked questions concerning people's views of nature, sustainability, and environmental protection.
 The survey was available on Qualtrics and students visited the zoo on several occasions to collect data from people using their tablets.
 The student found this experiment very enjoyable and meaningful, and the zoo was grateful for the data that was collected.
-All students were required to give an oral presentation about their project, and this group created a presentation on Prezi (click here).
-Students made a Facebook page to share their experiences and recruit people to the survey (click here).
-The group also created a web page highlighting their experiences (click here).
+All students were required to give an oral presentation about their project.
+Students made a Facebook page to share their experiences and recruit people to the survey (Click here).